Borax Powder Chemical Formula

 |Cobalt||Dark blue||Dark blue|

-Fusion this metal oxide with the borax bead in an oxidizing flame forms blue cupric metaborate but in reducing flame forms dull red cuprous metaborate.
+Therefore, the fusion of borax with metal ingredients like CuO in an oxidizing flame define blue cupric metaborate but in reducing flame it define dull red cuprous metaborate.

 CuO + B2O3 → Cu(BO2)2